 Sexual harassment data show men experience abuse mostly in their workplace or school.
 Around 50% of them reveal a classmate was involved in at least one incident.
 When it comes to women, 65% reported harassment and assault by a stranger.

-3. Over 60% of women think people are not sensitive enough to sexual harassment in the workplace.
+3. In 2019, over 60% of women thought people were not sensitive enough to sexual harassment in the workplace.

 The #MeToo movement influenced the general sensitivity towards the topic of harassment.
-Sexual harassment at work statistics show that back in 2017, 53% of women considered people to be lacking sensitivity to the problem.
+Sexual harassment at work statistics show that in 2019, 61% of women considered people to be lacking sensitivity to the problem.

 That is a considerable development, as in 1998, 48% of women found people too sensitive to the issue.

-4. Over 40% of men find people to be too sensitive to the problem of workplace sexual harassment.
+4. In 2019, over 40% of men found people to be too sensitive to the problem of workplace sexual harassment.

 The 2019 sexual harassment statistics show that men and women have a very different perspective on the matter.
 Interestingly enough, men become more and more convinced of the idea of oversensitivity.
-In 2017, only 33% of the males asked thought people are too sensitive to the problem.
+In 2019, 45% of the males asked thought people were too sensitive to the problem.

 Statistics on Sexual Harassment in the Workplace in Europe